 Market areas can vary in size for two main reasons:

-- The second is because the friction of distance may not be uniform over a region, implying that some cities may be more accessible than others, better serviced by transportation.
+- The second is because the friction of distance may not be uniform over a region, implying that some cities may be more accessible than others, and better serviced by transportation.

 In example B, city 1 is assumed to be more important than the two others, extending its market area from x to x’ and from y to y’.
-For example C, city 1 has a better level of accessibility (lower friction slope) than the two others, again extending its market area.
+In example C, city 1 has a better accessibility (lower friction slope) than the two others, again extending its market area.
 Larger cities are usually more accessible, implying that both effects observed in B and C are playing.